+Use along with COOKING TIME or SELF CLEAN pads to set the oven to start and stop automatically at a time you set.

+COOKING TIME Pad

-- KITCHEN TIMER ON/OFF PadPress this pad to select the timer feature. - Use along with COOKING TIME or SELF CLEAN pads to set the oven to start and stop automatically at a time you set. - Press this pad and then press the number pads to set the amount of time you want your food to cook.
-The oven will shut off when the cooking time has run out.
+Press and then press the number pads to set the amount of time you want your food to cook.
+The oven will shut off automatically when the cooking time has run out, unless the Cook and Hold feature was set.

+CLOCK Pad

-CLOCK Pad Press this pad before setting the clock.
+Press before setting the clock.